sjmulder/tvcap/README.md

     sudo ./tvdump | mpv -

-By default UDP ports to port 7252 are captured on the "any" pcap interface.
-A different port or interface (e.g. `enp0`) may be provided.
+By default UDP port 7252 is captured on the `any` pcap interface.
+A different port or interface (e.g. `enp0`) may be provided, e.g. to capture UDP packets on port 1234 on network interface `enp0`:

+    ./tvdump -p 1234 enp0

 May require tweaks to work with other set ups.